dlindahl/2018.jsconf.us/content/code-of-conduct.md

 # Code of Conduct

+## When Something Happens

+If you see a Code of Conduct violation, follow these steps:

+1. Let the person know that what they did is not appropriate and ask them to stop.
+2. That person should immediately stop the behavior and correct the issue.
+3. If this does not happen, or if you are uncomfortable speaking up, [contact the conference staff](#reporting) as soon as possible.
+4. A staff member will immediately address the issue and [take further action](#enforcement).

 ## Purpose

 JSConf US is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or lack thereof.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.